ShaileshJayaprakash/M3_Group56/Project_2/1_Requirements/README.md

  | HLR_02 | LLR_01 | When you click the button, all of the LEDs turn on in a clockwise direction.|
  |HLR_03 | LLR_01 | When the button is pressed, all LEDs should turn off at the same time. |
  |HLR_04 | LLR_01 | When the button is pressed, all LEDs should turn on at the same time. |

+## 7) General System Description
+###### 7.1) System functions
+The BiCom system provides the following car access functions: remote keyless entry, passive entry (PE), passive start (PS) and passive lock (PL).
+In addition, it also includes the following system configuration functionalities: a learning procedure for pairing vehicle and key fob, RKE rolling code synchronization, and end-of-line parameters (RSSI compensation, etc.).
+When the driver approaches the vehicle, a secure wireless communication between the key fob and the vehicle control unit authenticates the fob.
+Bi-directional wireless communication authenticates the key fob and the vehicle in both one-way and two-way systems.
+In one-way RF systems the LF downlink serves to wake up the key and to receive commands as well as data for the authentication process.
+The fob then sends the response to the vehicle via RF uplink.
+In two-way RF systems the LF downlink only serves to wake up the key fob and to establish the RF up-/downlink.
+The bi-directional
+RF link handles the entire communication during the authentication process.

+###### 7.2) Remote Keyless Entry
+In addition to the lock and unlock function, you can include supplemental remote functions in the key fobs even with the system.
+For example, if the driver wants to lock the doors via RKE, the vehicle needs to check for active keys inside the vehicle cabin.
+If a paired key fob is detected inside the cabin, it must be disabled for the next passive entry request.

+###### 7.3) Bi-directional Authentication
+The bi-directional procedure offers increased security compared to uni-directional authentication.
+The fob authenticates the vehicle before replying, and in a second step, the vehicle authenticates the fob.
+Both steps use different secret keys.

+###### 7.4) Communication Interfaces
+A system communicates bidirectionally via three different communication channels:
+ • Bidirectional, short-range (4 to 5cm) LF communication
+• Unidirectional, medium-range (about 2 to 3m) 3D-LF communication
+• Long-range (10 to 30m) RF communication, both one and two-way RF

+## 8) Applications
+Bicom system uses advanced technology to take vehicle accessibility to a higher level.
+With Bicom car owners have simply to pull the door handle while the key fob is on their person; no searching through pockets or purses, no button pressing necessary.